ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in the treatment plan.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-After having a radical inguinal orchiectomy, one option for men with clinical stage I seminomas and non-seminomas may be active surveillance.
-With active surveillance, the patient is monitored closely and active treatment begins only if the cancer recurs.
-This option involves regular doctor appointments for CT scans, chest x-rays, physical examinations, and blood tests for tumor markers.
+After having a radical inguinal orchiectomy, an option for men with clinical stage I seminoma and non-seminoma may be surveillance.
+With surveillance, the patient is monitored closely and active treatment begins only if the cancer recurs.
+This option involves regular doctor appointments for physical examinations, blood tests for tumor markers, CT scans, and chest x-rays.
 This approach requires dedication by the doctor and patient to stick to the surveillance schedule so that any recurrence can be detected at an early stage.
 It is only considered as an option if the serum tumor markers of AFP and beta-hCG are normal or return to normal after the cancerous testicle is removed.